updated

 Help

-Volunteers help out with things like clearing trails, spreading leaves, planting trees, and keeping the forest paths nice and safe.
+Volunteers help out mainly with creating outdoors educational material for high-school students.
+Also, help with clearing trails, spreading leaves, planting trees, and keeping the forest paths nice and safe.
 Sometimes we do a bit of light construction or help on small eco-projects using natural materials.
 It’s all hands-on and outside, so be ready to move, sweat a little, and enjoy the forest air.
 You don’t need experience—just a good attitude and respect for nature.
 I also appreciate when volunteers help keep things clean and organized.
 Every little bit helps, and your time here really does make a difference.
 We work, we learn, and we enjoy!

 • Languages spoken